KunYi/Simple-UEFI-Bootloader/README.md

 This bootloader is like a much simpler version of GRUB/Elilo/Windows Boot Manager, mainly meant for writing your own operating system-less 64-bit programs or full operating systems.
 Supports Windows, Linux, and Mac executable binaries (PE32+, 64-bit ELF, and 64-bit Mach-O formats).
 It also supports...
 Well, I'll let you figure that one out yourself. ;)

-See the "Releases" tab for usage information and downloads, and please post any bugs, feature requests, etc. in "Issues."
+***See the "Releases" tab for usage information and downloads, and please post any bugs, feature requests, etc. in "Issues."***

 A simple bare-metal kernel that uses this bootloader can be found here:
 https://github.com/KNNSpeed/Simple-Kernel/

 **Features:**
 - UEFI 2.x support
-- Loads and executes kernels compiled as native Windows PE32+, Linux 64-bit ELF, and Mac OS 64-bit Mach-O files (see my Simple-Kernel repository for proper compilation options)
+- Loads and executes kernels compiled as native Windows PE32+, Linux 64-bit ELF, and Mac OS 64-bit Mach-O files (1)
-- Reset protection for kernel file loading (if the system resets without cleanly clearing the memory, the bootloader will try to reuse the same memory location)
+- Reset protection for kernel file loading (2)
-- Multi-GPU framebuffer support (typically only works with one monitor per GPU due to how most GPU firmwares are implemented)
+- Multi-GPU framebuffer support (3)
 - ACPI support
 - The ability to get the full system memory map to do whatever you want with it
 - Fits on a floppy diskette, and some systems can actually boot it from a floppy

+  (1) See my Simple-Kernel repository for proper compilation options for each operating system.
+  (2) If the system resets without cleanly clearing the memory, the bootloader will try to reuse the same memory location.
+  (3) This typically only works with one monitor per GPU due to how most GPU firmwares are implemented.

 **System Requirements:**
-- x86-64 architecture (won't work with anything else)
+- x86-64 architecture
 - Secure Boot must be disabled
 - More than 4GB RAM (though it seems to work OK with less, e.g. Hyper-V with only 1GB)
 - A graphics card (Intel, AMD, NVidia, etc.) **with UEFI GOP support**
 - A keyboard

 The earliest GPUs with UEFI GOP support were released around the Radeon HD 7xxx series (~2011).
 Anything that age or newer should have UEFI GOP support, though older models, like early 7970s, required owners to contact GPU vendors to get UEFI-compatible firmware.
-On Windows, you can check by downloading TechPowerUp's GPU-Z utility and seeing whether or not the UEFI checkbox is checked.
-If it is, you're all set!
+On Windows, you can check if your graphics card(s) have UEFI GOP support by downloading TechPowerUp's GPU-Z utility and seeing whether or not the UEFI checkbox is checked.
+If it is, you're all set! *NOTE: You need to check each graphics card if there is a mix, as you will only be able to use the ones with UEFI GOP support.
+Per the system requirements above, you need at least one compliant device.*

 **License and Crediting:**